kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 1) Delete the **Test Data** tab (the first tab) before your first deploy as those flows are only used for testing.
 2) Verify all of the sqlite nodes point to the *qsos* database.
 3) Configure all the dashboard user settings on the **Configuration & Resets** tab.
 Note : If you reboot your Pi or re-start the Node Red server, the configuration settings will be lost so right them down.
-4) Before each contest, you must clear the database (big red button) and choose a database lookup server or the dashboard will complain.
+4) Before each contest, you must clear the database (big red button) and choose a database lookup server or the dashboard will complain to you.
 If using QRZ.com, enter in your username and password if you have XML lookup enabled on your account.
+Hamdb is a free lookup but only can lookup a few DXCC entities as of this writing.

 ## Dashboard Display Zoom